jtcarrillo/prog-dev/Testing/TDD/README.md

     * l : 4
     * m, n : 5
     * r : 6
- 3. If two adjacent letters encode to the same number, encoe them instead as a single number.
+ 3. If two adjacent letters encode to the same number, encode them instead as a single number.
 Also, do so if two letters with the same number are separated by h or w (but code them twice if separated by a vowel).
 This rule applies to the first letter.
  4. Stop when you have a letter and three digits.
 Zero-pad if needed.